 Order Make Fruit Fair! campaign materials for your event

 Why get involved?

-- If we do not help to change how tropical fruits are traded, small producers, and workers will not earn a living wage which traps them and their families in poverty
+- If we do not help to change how tropical fruits are traded, small producers and workers will not earn a living wage, trapping them and their families in poverty

 What is the impact?

 - Lobbying politicians can contribute to structural changes that improve the situation of workers in developing countries through regulating how supermarkets treat their suppliers, including paying sustainable prices to their suppliers.